 Emergency Care at Kettering General Hospital

-During busy periods priority will be given to people attending ED with serious, life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe blood loss, serious burns, suspected stroke.
+During busy periods priority will be given to people attending the Emergency Department with serious, life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe blood loss, serious burns.